State Estimation

 Returns

-The function returns an Island
+The function returns an instance of the Island type.

 Example

-statusWattmeter!(system, device; inservice = 15)
+statusWattmeter!(monitoring; inservice = 15)

-islands = islandTopologicalFlow(system, device)
+islands = islandTopologicalFlow(monitoring)

 The function employs a topological method to identify maximal-observable islands.
 Specifically, it employs active power measurements to pinpoint flow-observable islands.
 Subsequently, these islands are merged based on the available injection measurements.